roo1989/elixir-sandbox/notes.md

 When calling a function using the pipe operator, the chained function first argument is the result of the previous function call.

+Anonymous functions:
+    In Elixir, anonymous functions are treated as a first class citizen.
+Meaning that:
+        - Named and anonymous functions can be assigned to variables.
+        - Named and anonymous functions can be passed around like data as arguments and return values
+        - Anonymous functions can be created dynamically.